 Good photography can make a huge difference in that crucial first impression you make on a potential customer who’s first encountering you online.
 The good news is, these days you don’t need expensive equipment to get great images—you can capture beautiful images that will showcase your brand with just a smartphone and a good eye.

-We interviewed Michelle Dufflocq, Clover’s social media manager, and Liza Herland, Clover’s social media strategist, to get some simple tips any small business owner can use to capture better photos.
+We interviewed Michelle Dufflocq, Clover’s social media manager, and Liza Herlands, Clover’s social media strategist, to get some simple tips any small business owner can use to capture better photos.

 Clover: Let’s start with the basics.
 Why is good photography important for a small business?